apache/openserverless-site/content/en/docs/reference/entities/annotations/_index.md

 we finally start to document them.

 The most prevalent use of annotations to date is to document actions and packages.
-You’ll see many of the packages in the OpenWhisk and Nuvolaris catalog carry annotations such as a description of the functionality offered by their actions, which parameters are required at package binding time, and which are invoke-time parameters, whether a parameter
+You’ll see many of the packages in the OpenWhisk and OpenServerless catalog carry annotations such as a description of the functionality offered by their actions, which parameters are required at package binding time, and which are invoke-time parameters, whether a parameter